ShahindaAnwer/Movie_Review_Classification/Movie Review Classification/IMDB Movie Review.md

 Movie reviews are extremely important because of their significant effect on the consumer thought processes, they are not only used as a marketing tool, but also as a predictor as to how a film will perform financially.
 Review classification is responsible for grouping the reviews into one of the two categories;  positive and negative.
 This is a binary classification problem.

 ## Model
-First off, I used an embedding layer
+First off, I used an embedding layer with the GloVe file glove.6B.100d.txt, which is a sentence-transformers model, that maps sentences & paragraphs to a 300 dimensional dense vector space to be used for clustering or semantic search.

 ![image](https://user-images.githubusercontent.com/62629426/228087013-a412c6b0-1520-422a-8cac-59acc59c9d13.png)